Daily Fraud Fact: Fighting Fraud is Everyone's Responsibility.

 Limit Opportunities for Fraud.

-The most effective way to decrease fraud is to limit opportunities by implementing strong internal controls.
+One effective way to decrease fraud is to limit opportunities for fraud to occur.
+You can accomplish this by implementing strong internal controls.

 What are Internal Controls?

-Internal controls are all the plans, methods, policies, and procedures put into place to ensure predictable and organized results.
-In other words, to provide reasonable assurance that what management wants to happen will, in fact happen, and what they do not want will not happen.
+Internal controls are the plans, methods, policies, and procedures put into place to ensure predictable and organized results.
+In other words, to provide reasonable assurance that what management wants to happen, will in fact happen, and what they do NOT want to happen, will NOT happen.
 Management implements internal controls to reduce the opportunities for someone to commit fraud without being detected.

-Check back tomorrow when we will talk about your responsibility to report suspected fraud, waste, and abuse.
+Check back tomorrow to learn about your responsibility to report suspected fraud, waste, and abuse.

-Thanks for your commitment to helping prevent fraud in Minnesota State Government.
+Thank you for taking action to prevent fraud in Minnesota State Government.